pyaf/lyft-3d-object-detection/README.md

         "rotation":                <float> [4] -- Coordinate system orientation as quaternion: w, x, y, z.
     * the transformation you need to make in order to bring a point in global coordinate to ego vehicle's frame of reference.

+*question*, is ego_pose_token for all sensors on a ego vehicle same? technically it should be.
 sensor_calibration:
     * schema
        "translation":             <float> [3] -- Coordinate system origin in meters: x, y, z.